nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * `AddTagCommand` will add input tags to existing tags of the student.
 * `DeleteTagCommand` will delete input tags from the existing tags of the student.

-These commands will be executed based on the users input.
+These commands will be executed based on the user's input.
 The `TagCommandParser` will be responsible for parsing the user input and create the correct command object to execute.
 Only 1 of the 3 commands will be executed per user input.

 Here is an example step by step of how the 3 different commands might be executed.